zeero/CCPlugins/README.md

 ## How It Works

-Claude Commands are markdown files that provide intelligent instructions to Claude Code.
+CCPlugins are markdown files that provide intelligent instructions to Claude Code.
 When you type a command:

 1. Claude reads the command definition from `~/.claude/commands/`
 2. Analyzes your project context